wasabipesto/beehive/src/nice/index.md

 So far we've exhaustively searched through base 48, and we have detailed analytics into base 42.
 We've found no nice numbers, though we did find one number that was surprisingly close (4,134,931,983,708).
 We've found no specific patterns in digit distribution or niceness, but that doesn't mean we've come away empty-handed.

 One metric we gather of each base range is the "niceness", or the ratio of uniques to the base (if the niceness of any number is 1, it's a perfectly nice number).
 This could be useful to see if there's a pattern of specific bases being "nicer" than others.
-The niceness of each base range seems to be narrowing down on 0.632, which is the value of ${tex`1-1/e`} (and what one would expect if the digit distributions are indeed psuedorandom).
+The niceness of each base range seems to be narrowing down on 0.632, which is the value of ${tex`1-1/e`} (and what one would expect if the digit distributions are indeed pseudorandom).

 The charts below are reproduced with a bit more color and updated more often at [https://nicenumbers.net](https://nicenumbers.net).